 If File History window is already open, you can click Restore personal files on the left.

-If the folder or Library has been removed or you cannot find it, open Start screen Settings Search app using keyboard shortcut Windows Key+W, type "restore" and click Restore your files with File History.
+If the folder or Library has been removed or you cannot find it, open Settings Search using keyboard shortcut Windows Key+W, type "restore" and click Restore your files with File History.

 Home - File History folder opens.
-It looks very much like Windows Explorer, but has three additional buttons in the bottom part: the left- and rightmost buttons scroll between available versions, and the middle button restores selected items.
+It looks very much like File Explorer (aka Windows Explorer in older Windows versions), but has three additional buttons in the bottom part: the left- and rightmost buttons scroll between available versions, and the middle button restores selected items.

 Otherwise, you can browse inside available File History versions, use Search box and switch between different folder views.

 All available versions are grouped by date and time of backup.
-To make distinguishing between available files easier, I suggest using the Details view (Ctrl+Alt+6) that reveals last modification time of all items.
+To make distinguishing between available files easier, I suggest using the Details view (Ctrl+Shift+6) that reveals last modification time of all items.

 To select multiple adjacent items, click the first item.
 Then hold down Shift key and click the last item.